-- ensure everyone uses PCs, iPads and other technology in a general space where we can monitor what is going on. - explain the risks of giving out personal details online. - encourage children, young people and adults at risk to think carefully about what photographs or videos they use online.
-They can be used and tampered with by other people, or they may not be appropriate. - make sure children, young people and adults at risk understand they can always talk to us, or their parents and/or carers, about anything that makes them feel uncomfortable. - talk about how/when information or images get on to the internet, they can never be erased.
+- talk to children, young people and adults at risk about what they are accessing online. - ensure everyone uses PCs, iPads and other technology in a general space where we can monitor what is going on. - explain the risks of giving out personal details online. - talk about how people can be anyone they want to be online, e.g. by using misleading emails, photographs of other people, telling lies about their age, hobbies, school. - encourage children, young people and adults at risk to think carefully about what photographs or videos they use online.
+They can be used and tampered with by other people, or they may not be appropriate. - advise children, young people and adults at risk to only text, chat or webcam to people they know in real life. - talk about how to identify SPAM messages or junk mail and how to delete them.
+This also applies to messages from people they do not know, or opening attachments. - discuss how people hide their identities online and the importance of never meeting new online "friends" in real life. - make sure children, young people and adults at risk understand they can always talk to us, or their parents and/or carers, about anything that makes them feel uncomfortable. - look on the internet together for information about how to deal with or report problems. e.g. The National Crime Agency's CEOP Education - talk about how/when information or images get on to the internet, they can never be erased.